When is $A + x A =\mathbb{R}$: Constructions assuming CH

-It is worth mentioning that our definition of $y$-generic reals should be named as the \textit{weakly 1-$y$-generic reals} according to the tradition of recursion theory.
-Since there is no need for the more general concept of $n$-genericity in this paper, we state the definition as above for convenience.
+(ii) Given reals $x$ and $y$.
+We say that $x$ is \emph{$y$-generic}\footnote{Our definition of $y$-generic reals should be named as the \textit{weakly 1-$y$-generic reals} according to the tradition.
+Since there is no need for the more general concept of $n$-genericity in this paper, we state the definition as above for convenience. } if for every $\Sigma^0_1 (y)$ dense set $S \subseteq 2^{< \omega}$, there is a string $\sigma \prec x$ such that $\sigma \in S$.
+We say $x$ is \emph{generic} if $x$ is $x_0$-generic where $x_0(n)=0$ for all $n \in \omega$.
+In particular, if $x$ is $y$-generic for some $y$, then $x$ is generic. \end{definition}